Is Starbucks Gluten-Free? 90+ Menu Options (2023)

 A Word about Oats and Oat Milk

-While oats are naturally gluten-free, the majority of oats are cross-contaminated with gluten grains because they are grown in the same fields and proccessed in the same facilities.
+While oats are naturally gluten-free, the majority of oats are cross-contaminated with gluten grains because they are grown in the same fields and processed in the same facilities.
 It is recommended that celiacs only consume gluten-free oats.
 Depending on your comfort level and doctor’s guidance, that may mean, labeled, certified, or purity protocol oats.
 Or no oats at all.

 Starbucks oats are not gluten-free.
 This means oatmeal and parfaits with granola are not safe for individuals with celiac disease.